MicrosoftDocs/winrt-api/windows.ai.machinelearning.preview/learningmodeldescriptionpreview_metadata.md

 # Windows.AI.MachineLearning.Preview.LearningModelDescriptionPreview.Metadata

 ## -description
-Gets the metadata for the model.
+Gets the metadata from the model.

 ## -property-value
-The metadata for the model.
+The metadata for the provided model.

 ## -remarks